peterdijkstra/PackageExporter/README.md

 ## Todo
 * Make the validation more intelligent and expandable.
 * Test some more
-* Maybe add dependencies to the package.json
+* Maybe add dependencies to the package.json generation
 * Unity editor version field validation?

 ## Screenshots